 In most European countries, technical communication does not have a prescribed curriculum because it is a relatively new field of work.
 No programs of study are offered, and individuals enter the field without formal training.
-The occupational profile as well as the competencies and qualifications for technical communicators are unclear.
+The occupational profile as well as the competencies and qualifications for technical writers are unclear.
 At the same time, technical communication is taking on increasing importance due to globalization, digitalization, fast-growing technology and legal or other requirements.
 Consequently, even in countries where higher education study programs are offered, the number of graduates is below the demand of the labor market.

-Technical communicators may be involved in several activities, including writing, information design, user experience, research, programming, web design, and myriad related tasks.
+Technical writers may be involved in several activities, including writing, information design, user experience, research, programming, web design, and myriad related tasks.
 Therefore, a comprehensive overview of the field of work was needed to possibly serve as a basis for developing future curricula.

 THE TARGET GROUPS OF THE PROJECT:

 - Career changers

 A European collaboration project to improve higher education in the field of technical communication (TC)